Omni (magazine): International editions

 Omni magazine was published in at least six languages.
 The content in the British editions closely followed the North American editions, but with a different numbering sequence.
 This was mainly accomplished by wrapping the American edition in a new cover which featured British advertising on the inside.
 At least one British edition was entirely unique and was shipped under the banner of Omni UK.
 An Italian edition was edited by Alberto Peruzzo and ran for 20 issues from 1981 to 1983, when Peruzzo detached the name Omni from his local edition.
 The Italian spin-off continued with the name Futura, while maintaining the same graphical style and with an unchanged intended audience, for another twenty issues, up to July 1985.
-The Japanese edition ran from 1982 to the summer of 1989 and included almost entirely different content to the American edition.
+The Japanese edition ran from 1982 to the summer of 1989 and included almost entirely different content from the American edition.
 The German edition began in 1984 and ended in early 1986.
 The first Spanish edition appeared in November 1986 and ran until the summer of 1988.
 A Russian edition was published in the Soviet Union beginning in September 1989 in conjunction with the USSR Academy of Sciences.
 These editions were 80% in English and featured both Russian and English advertising.
 Publisher Guccione arranged for 20,000 copies of the Russian edition to be placed on news stands and onboard internal Aeroflot flights in the Soviet Union in exchange for an equivalent number of copies of Science in Russia being distributed in the USA.
 Omni ran subscription adverts beginning in August 1989 for Science in Russia.
 This arrangement was intended to last for one year and was made possible by the Glasnost events in the Soviet Union.